Skip to Content

 30 Day Plank Challenge

-Another easy exercise challenge to help introduce people who are less motivated to feel the burn is this 30-day planking challenge.
-Planking is a very simple, core-building exercise that can be done from home!
+Another easy exercise challenge to help introduce people who are less motivated to feeling the burn is this 30-day planking challenge.
+Planking is a very simple, core-building exercise that can be done at home!

 30 Day Arm Challenge

-If you are trying to find a simple but targeted exercise to add to a routine with minimal motivation, then you should try this 30-day arm challenge.
-This exercise will require you to use a resistance band, with an option to use weights for added benefit, but it can also be done at home.
+If you are trying to find a simple but targeted exercise to add to your routine with minimal motivation, then you should try this 30-day arm challenge.
+This exercise will require you to use a resistance band, with the option to use weights for added benefit, but it can also be done in your own living room.

 The included videos and instructions are simple yet effective in giving your arms the attention they deserve, and at the end of the 30 days, you are sure to find that you have more confidence in your arms’ strength and in your ability to stick to your new exercise journey.